-So let’s say you finish eating dinner at 8pm.
-Your body actually remains in a fed state until approximately 4-8am.
+So let’s say you finish eating dinner at 6pm.
+Your body actually remains in a fed state until approximately 10pm.
 Only then does your body enter the fasted state.
-Assuming, of course, you haven’t already started eating breakfast!
+Assuming, of course, you haven’t had any nighttime snacks after dinner!

 Why should you care about whether or not you’re in a fasted state?
 Because that is where all the good stuff happens.
 Not only does your body shift to burning stored fat once it enters the fasted state, but a number of other metabolic changes happen here that are responsible for the wide array of health benefits described above.
 (9)